egmontmika/egmontmika.com/content/blog/what-are-you-waiting-for.md

 Is that so?

-If not, What are you waiting for?
+If not, what are you waiting for?